tizianocitro/todolindo/README.md

 # Todolindo
-A simple TODO application backend to play with some technologies in TypeScript.
+A simple TODO application to play with some technologies in TypeScript.